Laugh as much as you can breathe and love as long as you can live.

 Hidan mumbled something that Kakuzu couldn't make sense of, he had only caught a single vague word.
 "Nightmare."

 Nightmare.
 Kakuzu closed his eyes.
 How little he truly knew of Hidan rang in his ears, now.
-Calmly, he pulled Hidan away a little so that they could face one another.
+Staying calm, he pulled Hidan away a little so that they could face one another.
 Hidan looked so young.
 Kakuzu found himself struck by that realization.
 Hidan was still just eighteen.
 He was still just a kid.
 "Hidan, there's nothing here.
 Nothing is going to happen to you, here."
 Kakuzu was a matter-of-fact and blunt man, someone Hidan had never known to lie.

 "People like to say that bullshit a lot."
 Hidan grumbled, his brow furrowing in frustration.
 Kakuzu, to his credit, managed to withhold a sigh.
 This wasn't his forte, and he doubted his capability for handling this in any manner possible of being helpful.

 "Hidan, there's a lot you don't understand.
 You have things you haven't learned, yet.
 You're hiding behind old scars."
-Kakuzu's voice was drowsy but firm, just like the hands holding Hidan's shoulders to keep him steady.
+Kakuzu's voice was firm, just like the hands holding Hidan's shoulders to keep him steady.
 "It takes time.
 Sometimes, it takes a great amount of time.
 Don't lock yourself away from change because of fear.
 You don't learn how to live, that way.
 You only learn how to survive."

-Hidan had refused to meet Kakuzu's gaze the entire time, but it was apparent he was hanging on to every word.
-Kakuzu let out a quiet sigh this time and leaned forward, wiping the tears off of Hidan's face.
+Hidan had refused to meet Kakuzu's gaze the entire time, but it was clear he was hanging on to every word.
+Kakuzu let out a quiet sigh this time and leaned forward, wiping the tears off Hidan's face.
 "Try to get some sleep.
 You're going to need it.
 Nothing is going to come after you."
-With that, Kakuzu got off of Hidan's bed to return to his own.
+With that, Kakuzu got off Hidan's bed to return to his own.
 As an afterthought, he reached down to turn the lamp on its low setting.
 It provided a soft light, but it made all the difference in the dark room.